Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -BackendPort
-Backend port numer used by the Scale Set load balancer to communicate with VMs in the Scale Set.
+Backend port numbers used by the Scale Set load balancer to communicate with VMs in the Scale Set.
+If no values are specified, ports 3389 and 5985 will be used for Windows VMS, and port 22 will be used for Linux VMs.

 ```yaml
 Type: Int32[]